College of Letters & Science

 Molecular biology is the basic science that seeks an understanding of biological processes in terms of the properties and functions of the molecules that make up living cells.
 The scope of questions addressed in molecular biology ranges from evolution to development to the regulation of gene expression.
 A career in molecular biology requires a strong background in biology as well as a solid foundation in chemistry, mathematics, and physics.

 The molecular biology major has been designed primarily for three groups of students: (a) those who plan to enter a research career in molecular biology or related areas such as biochemistry, genetics, oncology, microbiology, cell biology or developmental biology; (b) pre-professional students who plan to enter either a research or clinical career in medicine, or allied health fields; (c) students who plan to teach biology at the college or secondary-school levels.
 Students with other interests are also welcome, of course.
 Career opportunities for students with an undergraduate degree in molecular biology are amazingly diverse.
-Graduates of our program have gone into patent law, science journalist, forensics, philosophy, genetic counseling, veterinary medicine, anthropology, archeology, marine biology, and theology.
+Graduates of the program have gone into patent law, science journalism, forensics, philosophy, nutrition, genetic counseling, veterinary medicine, anthropology, archeology, marine biology, theology, and much more.

-Students who wish to obtain further information about the program or to declare a molecular biology major should contact the molecular biology office.
+Students who wish to obtain further information about the program or to declare a molecular biology major should contact the student services coordinator.
 Faculty advisors are assigned through the program office and are located in many related departments throughout campus.
 Molecular biology faculty advisors are especially competent to provide counsel regarding the major and career opportunities in molecular biology.

 Math 221 Calculus and Analytic Geometry or Math 211